My Evening

 • Voice-first and text input

-• Full history and gratitude graph
+• Full history and the people you thank

 • Apple Health integration